 Advocates say the treaty is needed to protect depleted fish stocks from illegal and under-regulated fishing along with deep seabed minerals and genomes hunted by businesses for new products.

 They are campaigning for an international legally binding instrument under the U.N.
-Convention on the Law of the Sea, or UNCLOS, that would protect marine biological diversity in areas that do not belong to any one country — known as Biodiversity Beyond National Jurisdiction, or BBNJ.
+Convention on the Law of the Sea, or UNCLOS, that would protect marine biological diversity in areas that do not belong to any one country.
+Such resources are referred to as Biodiversity Beyond National Jurisdiction, or BBNJ.